Your Teen’s First Driving Lessons

 After your teen can drive forward, reverse, and turn with consistent pedal control, they are ready for swerve drills.
 Practice in an open lot with room on all sides.

 The shutdown sequence for ending every lesson: stop the car, shift to Park, turn off the engine, engage the parking brake, then exit.
-Instructor Jacqueline teaches this as a five-step habit starting from the first session.
+Instructor Jacqueline R. teaches this as a five-step habit starting from the first session.

 Every state allows a licensed adult to supervise practice driving.
 The PTTG gives you the same coaching structure a certified instructor uses, with technique names, commands, and common-mistake callouts.